8 Ways Americans Are Using 401(k) Accounts More Wisely

 Target-date funds — which automatically shift your investment strategy from higher risk to lower risk as you near retirement — are a great “set it and forget it” approach to investing.
 And more 401(k) plan participants appear to be warming to the idea.

-5. We are trading less
+4. We are doing less participant trading

 Man pondering stock trade